Keeping safe and warm with a terminal illness

 - Have health problems that mean you are more likely to have issues with your heart or breathing problems if you aren’t warm enough.

-- Use medical equipment that needs electricity.
+- Rely on medical equipment that needs a constant electricity supply.

 - Would find it harder to recover from falls and injuries, which are more likely when your brain and your body is working hard to stay warm.